-To cover a domestic partner, you must first complete an Affidavit of Domestic Partnership, (see left column for location of forms).
+To cover a domestic partner, you must first complete the Domestic Partner Coverage Forms (Form 324).
 If your domestic partnership ends, you must complete an Affidavit of Termination of Domestic Partnership (Form 327).
-You must wait six months from the time you file the Termination of Domestic Partnership Form to add a new domestic partner.
+Both are available at www.citigroup.net/human_resources/forms/benefits_forms.html (intranet only).
+You must wait six months from the time your form is received to add a new domestic partner.

-The children of your domestic partner are eligible for coverage if they:
+The children of your domestic partner are eligible for coverage if they are U.S. citizens or legal residents and they:

-- Are the biological or adopted children of your domestic partner, children for whom your domestic partner has legal guardianship in accordance with the laws of the state in which you reside, or children who have been placed in your home for adoption; and - Are living with you and your domestic partner on a full-time basis or living away at school; and

-- Are under the age of 193 as of December 31 of the plan year that precedes the enrollment year; or - Are under the age of 253 as of December 31 of the plan year that precedes the enrollment year and are full-time students at an accredited school or college; (during enrollment each year, you will be prompted to certify that your domestic partner's eligible child is a student; you also must provide proof of student status in writing upon request); - Were covered under the Plans before age 19, or age 25 as full-time students, and became incapable of self-sustaining employment due to a disability, in which case the eligible dependent may be eligible for coverage beyond such age; - Are disabled adults when you began your employment with Citigroup and you enrolled the child when you were first eligible to do so.
+- Are the biological or adopted children of your domestic partner, children for whom your domestic partner has legal guardianship in accordance with the laws of the state in which you reside, or children who have been placed in your home for adoption; and - Are living with you and your domestic partner on a full-time basis or living away at school; and - Are under the age of 199 as of December 31 of the plan year that precedes the enrollment year or - Are under the age of 25° as of December 31 of the plan year that precedes the enrollment year and are full-time students at an accredited school or college; - Were covered under the Plans before age 19, or age 25 as full-time students, and became incapable of self-sustaining employment due to a disability, in which case the eligible children may be eligible for coverage beyond such age; or - Are disabled adults when you began your employment with Citi and you enrolled them when you were first eligible to do so.